 A few weeks after Lee Hipius made her presentation to the Yonkers City Council, the library was destroyed.
 A grainy black and white photo, taken by the Yonkers Herald Statesman in May 1982, reveals the library’s inner sanctum looking as dark as the collapse of a bludgeoned heart.
 A bulldozer is stuck in the library’s entrails.
 All that remains is a shell-shocked corpse, a pile of rubble, steel girders, twisted coil, shards of granite and yards of broken brick.

-The Yonkers Carnegie Library was commonly held to be the most beautiful building in the city.
+The Yonkers Carnegie Library was once commonly held to be the most beautiful building in the city.
 I remember the library sat high on the hill and seemed to see the far corners of the world, beyond the Hudson River.
 The library took Yonkers for what it was—a city hovering in an undefined limbo, blurring the distinction among urban, suburban, and rural; and the rich, middle and working-classes, and the poor; and the people, black, brown, and white.

 In the final years of the library’s life, its exterior walls faded the same way an older woman bears grey streaks in her hair but is still beautiful enough to turn heads.
 The library invited the attention of Hollywood.
 Its exterior was captured in the film Goodbye Columbus, shot there in 1968.
 Based on the novel by Phillip Roth, Goodbye Columbus spun the yarn of young librarian Neil Klugman, played by Richard Benjamin, who falls in love with a young woman, played by Ali McGraw.
-Although both are Jewish, the relationship is doomed; he is working-class, and she is from an upscale family in New Jersey.
+Both are Jewish, but the relationship is doomed; he is working-class, and she is from an upscale family in New Jersey.

 Although Phillip Roth’s 1960s story focused on a rich man - poor man view of the world, its central theme related to class and money could easily be applied to the city of Yonkers circa 1982.
 Only by that time in Yonkers, the real divisions existed among the white east side and everyone else in the west; black, brown, white, poor, and working-class.
 Like Richard Benjamin’s character in the film, the library had the misfortune of being born on the wrong side of the tracks.